 “If it progresses, wait and see.” – Mary Cronk

-As the head engages, baby rotates slightly to release one arm below the pubic arch, then rotates the other direction to release the other arm.
+Occasionally, as the head engages, baby rotates slightly to release one arm below the pubic arch, then rotates the other direction to release the other arm.

 A well-flexed head will pass easily through the pelvis.